dorcoh/dorcoh.github.io/_posts/2017-06-19-entropy-patch.md

 ---
 I describe here a patch I've made to SearchTreeSampler - an approximate SAT model counter by [Stefano Ermon](https://cs.stanford.edu/~ermon/).

-The patch leverages the uniform solution sampling method to compute the entropy of a formula, a new property of formula which I'll define below.
+The patch leverages the uniform solution sampling method to compute the entropy of CNF formula, a new property of SAT formulas which I'll define below.

 # Preliminaries